shagunattri/papers/README.md

+### papers

 `A collection of important security related papers worth a read.`

-Papers involve topics in Web,privacy and systems security.
+Papers involve topics ranging from web,privacy and systems security.

 #### Reining in the Web with Content Security Policy
 https://research.sidstamm.com/papers/csp-www2010.pdf